“... erified the physician’s graduation from the medical school listed here.

 A pain management clinic may now apply to be designated as a "Gold Designated Practice."
 Clinics that choose to apply for the & ... ”

-“... uing Education Tracking with CE Broker.
+“... nuing Education Tracking with CE Broker

 The Texas Medical Board has partnered with CE Broker, an online continuing education compliance platform, to provide our licensees with an additional tool to help them more easily find, track, and report continuing education coursework.